 The term School of Paris (École de Paris) describes neither an art school nor a stylistic movement.
 Coined in 1925 by the journalist and art critic André Warnod, it refers to a cosmopolitan art scene that stood up to nationalist and xenophobic voices.
 Its members came to Paris from the former Russian Empire, that is, from Poland, Ukraine, and Belarus, as well as from Germany and Italy, to find a new, free environment for their work.
 Some of them shared ideals, but above all they wanted to escape the poor living conditions in their countries of origin, where they had faced marginalization and discrimination, culminating in pogroms.

-The Berlin presentation is a continuation of the exhibition Chagall, Modigliani, Soutine...
+The Berlin presentation was a continuation of the exhibition Chagall, Modigliani, Soutine...
 Paris as a School, 1905–1940, which was shown in Paris at the Musée d’Art et d’Histoire du Judaïsme (Museum of Jewish Art and History) from June to October 2021.

 Exhibition Paris Magnétique.
 1905–1940: Features & Programs